Kakumi/Pokebot/README.md

 * Download [this tool](https://github.com/Kakumi/Pokebot/releases/latest)

 # <a name="install"></a>Installation
 Place the file `Pokebot.dll` inside `BizHawk/ExternalTools/` folder.
-Then, open BizHawk and click on "Tools" -> "External Tools" -> "Pokebot".
+Then, open BizHawk and click on "Tools" -> "External Tool" -> "Pokebot".
 A window should open.
 Just load your pokemon officiel ROM in BizHawk and Pokebot will automatically update the window if the game is [supported](#supported-games).

 # <a name="supported-games"></a>Supported Games
-* Pokemon Emerald (D,I,F,J,S)
+* Pokemon Emerald (E,D,I,F,J,S)
-* Pokemon Ruby (D,I,F,J,S)
+* Pokemon Ruby (E,D,I,F,J,S)
-* Pokemon Sapphire (D,I,F,J,S)
+* Pokemon Sapphire (E,D,I,F,J,S)
-* Pokemon Fire Red (D,I,F,J,S)
+* Pokemon Fire Red (E,D,I,F,J,S)
-* Pokemon Leaf Green (D,I,F,J,S)
+* Pokemon Leaf Green (E,D,I,F,J,S)

+_Only the English and French versions have been tested._

 # <a name="overview"></a>
 ## <a name="overview-video"></a>Video